khaleelclark/WynncraftWebsite/README.HANDOFF.md

 💡 If files already exist and you want to overwrite them, add -Force to Copy-Item.

-If there is an issue with the frontend crashing due to not installing node modules try adding the following to your frontend volues:
+If there is an issue with the frontend crashing due to not installing node modules try adding the following to your frontend volumes:

 ```
 - /app/node_modules